oasis-roles/ansible_collection_system/README.md

 * `localectl_system_locale` - Defaults to LANG=en_US.UTF-8.
 Use this to set the desired language System locale designation for your system.

-* `localectl_vc_keymap` - Defaults to US.
+* `localectl_keymap` - Defaults to US.
 Use this to set the the desired VC Keymap designation for your system.

 * `localectl_x11_layout` Defaults to US.
 Use this to set the desired X11 Layout designation for your system.